 To see some of the material that will be housed in ALNY, visit individual language pages, where a sample of our recordings are currently housed.
 ELA’s Youtube channel features over 200 videos in several dozen languages, including songs in Garifuna, oral histories in little-documented Jewish languages of Central Asia like Juhuri and Bukhori, and much more.
 ALNY will enable ELA to make all our material fully available, discoverable, and searchable.

-The census is famiously incomplete when it comes to language, covering only the largest languages and relying on self-reporting.
-Based on seven years of research with many of the city’s language groups (and recordings of over 60 languages), we estimate there are up to 800 languages spoken in the metropolitan area (mostly unwritten and endangered).
-Yet here has never before been a linguist-designed language map of the city, attuned to deep linguistic diversity (especially to endangered and unwritten but highly distinct languages).
+The census is incomplete when it comes to language, covering only the largest languages and relying on self-reporting.
+Based on seven years of research with many of the city’s language groups (and recordings of over 70 languages), we estimate there are between 600 and 800 languages spoken in the metropolitan area (mostly unwritten and endangered).
+Yet there has never before been a language map of the city created by linguists and attuned to deep linguistic diversity (especially to endangered and unwritten but highly distinct languages).
 Nor have there ever been language tours of the city introducing and involving speakers of the city’s least-known languages.

-Our “Mother Tongues and Queens” map, published in the 2016 New York City atlas Nonstop Metropolis, was an intial attempt to map some 150 of these languages in the world’s most linguistically diverse area, featuring the language name in both English and the language itself and sometimes a relevant site or neighborhood on the map as well as a photo and a paragraph briefly telling the “story” of a language or its coming to New York.
+Our “Mother Tongues and Queens” map, published in the 2016 New York City atlas Nonstop Metropolis, was an intial attempt to map some 150 of these languages in Queens, perhaps the world’s most linguistically diverse area.
+The map features the language name in both English and in the language itself, keyed to a relevant site or neighborhood.
+For some languages, there is a paragraph telling the “story” of a language or its coming to New York.

 We are currently updating and expanding the map to cover the entire city and some suburbs, representing as much as possible a complete snapshot of the most linguistically diverse city in the history of the world, New York, at a moment of what may likely be seen as “peak diversity”.
 The map will zoom in on certain hyper-diverse areas like Jackson Heights or Ditmas Park, with languages anchored at an even more granular level to key institutions (community centers, religious institutions, restaurants).
-There will also be a digital, layered version of the map with direct links to recordings in the ELA archive.
+In the works there is will also be a digital, layered version of the map with direct links to recordings in the ELA archive.